ThuktenJamtsho/Assignment-3-One-Page-Site/README.md

 - Encourage respect and responsible engagement with these sites.

 # WEB PAGE DESIGN
-In this design, I have created a simple, one-page website.
+In this design, I have created a simple, one-page website.jquery and bootstrap

 # CONTENT
 - Assets Folder